 Following surgery, you will be transported to a recovery area where you will be monitored for the first few hours of your recovery.

-Helping you accomplish a safe and fast recovery is one of Dr. Mosser’s primary goals.
+One of Dr. Mosser’s primary goals is to help you accomplish a safe and fast recovery.
 When you wake up from surgery, it’s normal to feel groggy or disoriented.
 Most patients experience some initial bruising and swelling that will gradually dissipate over the course of several weeks.

 Your level of discomfort will depend on where your implants are placed.
 If your implants are placed on top of your chest muscle, your pain will subside quicker (in about a day) than if they are placed under the chest muscle (a few days).
 Dr. Mosser will provide you with prescription pain medication to make sure that you are comfortable during recovery.